-It’s no secret that university tuition fees in the United States are among the highest in the world, with average annual tuition costs for an undergraduate student at a private college estimated at around $35,000 in 2018.
+It’s no secret that university tuition fees in the United States are among the highest in the world, with average annual tuition costs for an undergraduate student at a private college estimated at around $35,000 in the past few years.
 This dwarfs even the UK, where undergraduate tuition prices are currently capped at £9,250 per year for domestic students, while many European institutions – including the world-renowned Karolinska Institute and ETH Zurich – charge next to nothing for EU students.

 But while investing a great deal of money in a degree doesn’t necessarily guarantee a first-class education, it does certainly help – especially if you’re looking to build valuable networks and kick start your career at a top institution.

-To give you an idea of the priciest, here are the top 10 most expensive universities in the world in 2019, with one clue: they’re all in the US.
+To give you an idea of the priciest, here are the top 10 most expensive universities in the world, with one clue: they’re all in the US.

 10. Harvey Mudd College